NalaGinrut/ragnarok/README.md

 Be sure you have the latest Guile-2.x, because Ragnarok is an experimental and cutting edge project.
 Any newest/cool feature could be used.
 The policy is agressive, but it's the way to get best design IMO.

-1. git clone git://github.com/NalaGinrut/ragnarok.git
+1. git clone git://github.com/NalaGinrut/ragnarok.git && cd ragnarok
 2. git checkout v0.0.3
-3. ./configure
+3. ./autogen.sh && ./configure
 4. make
 5. sudo make install
 6. You may checkout /etc/ragnarok/server.conf to see the config file.